rdallasgray/pallet/README.md

 **Finally**, if you have any package initialization lines in your init.el (e.g., adding archives to `package-archive`, or running `package-initialize`), you can delete them.
-To replace those lines, add:
+Add the following lines:

 ```lisp
 (require 'cask "~/.cask/cask.el")